pengbo121/ScaleBox/README.md

 ```

 ### 🔌 Calling the sandbox
-In additioon to the originally provided dataset-specific evaluation APIs, we also provide a unified evaluation API, which includes both stdio and function call evaluation modes on various languages.
+In addition to the originally provided dataset-specific evaluation APIs, we also provide a unified evaluation API, which includes both stdio and function call evaluation modes on various languages.
 The description of API parameters are as follows:

 - completion: The code to be evaluated, in the form of markdown code block.